 Each student's attendance record is very important.
 College admissions offices and future employers will carefully evaluate your attendance record.
-The Compulsory Education Law requires the regular attendance of all children between six (6) and sixteen (16) years of age.
-According to the law and Lake Shore's Board of Education, students from sixteen (16) to seventeen (17) who are not employed must remain in school until the end of the school year in which he/she reaches the age of seventeen.
+The Compulsory Education Law requires the regular attendance of all children between six (6) and seventeen (17) years of age.
+According to the law and Lake Shore's Board of Education, students must remain in school until the end of the school year in which he/she reaches the age of seventeen.